 About the Norfolk Craft Guild

-Established in 1952 by member charter, the Norfolk Craft Guild was established to promote, support, and preserve the practices and techniques of skilled craftsmanship in Norfolk and the surrounding East Anglia region.
+Established in 1952 by member charter, originally known as the Norfolk Rural Craftsmen’s Guild, and for many years now – the Norfolk Craft Guild – it was established to promote, support, and preserve the practices and techniques of skilled craftsmanship in Norfolk and the surrounding East Anglia region.

 Having emerged at a time when post-war Britain – in an era of modern industrialisation – was also yearning to experience a renewed appreciation for traditional and handmade work and traditional skills – these principles and values continue to define the Guild to this day.